cloudmesh-community/sp19-516-124/project-report/report.md

 ### Assign the application to a role
 To access resources in your subscription, you must assign the application to a role.
 You can set the scope at the level of the subscription, resource group, or resource.
 Permissions are inherited to lower levels of scope.
 For example, adding an application to the Reader role for a resource group means it can read the resource group and any resources it contains.

-Next select the `All services` option.
+Select the `All services` option.

 Under the `General` section chose `Subscriptions`:

 ![@label](images/subscriptions_two.png)

-Chose the Subscription to assign the Application ID to.
-For example, my Subscrition is `Azure for Students`:
+Choose the Subscription to assign the Application ID to.
+Example: `Azure for Students`:

 ![@label](images/subscriptiondetail.png)

 If you do not see the Subscription that you are looking for, select `global subscriptions` filter.
 Make sure the subscription you want is selected for the portal.

 Select the `Access control (IAM)` option.